figaw/praqma.com/_training/git-bootcamp.md

 ---
-title:    Git Bootcamp
+title:    Git Boot Camp
 duration: One day
-level:    Software developers, Architects, Devops and Continuous Delivery practitioners
+level:    Software developers, Architects, DevOps and Continuous Delivery practitioners
 caption:  Use this training to get to gain a solid working understanding of Git
-type:     This class has plenty of hands-on exercises to familiarize you with the nitty-gritty details of Git
+type:     This class has plenty of hands-on exercises to familiarize yourself with the nitty-gritty details of Git
 location: Copenhagen, Stockholm, Oslo
 avatar:   /images/training/git-logo.png
 ---